ezratoga/sendEmailGo/README.md

 $ go mod download
 ```

 Set up the environment variables: Create a .env file in the root directory and add the required environment variables as listed above.
+The port is hardcoded run at `8899`

 Run the application in your local cmd:
 ```shell